 The Funds may take positions in options on foreign currencies to hedge against the risk of foreign exchange rate fluctuations on foreign securities the Funds hold in their portfolios or intend to purchase.
 For example, if a Fund were to enter into a contract to purchase securities denominated in a foreign currency, it could effectively fix the maximum U.S. dollar cost of the securities by purchasing call options on that foreign currency.
-Similarly, if a Fund held securities denominated in a foreign currency and anticipated a decline in the value of that currency against the U.S. dollar, it could hedge against such a decline by purchasing a put option on the currency involved.
+Similarly, if a Fund held securities denominated in a foreign currency against the U.S. dollar, it could hedge against such a decline by purchasing a put option on the currency involved.
 The markets in foreign currency options are relatively new, and a Fund's ability to establish and close out positions in such options is subject to the maintenance of a liquid secondary market.
 There can be no assurance that a liquid secondary market will exist for a particular option at any specific time.
 In addition, options on foreign currencies are affected by all of those factors that influence foreign exchange rates and investments generally.